 There are plenty of quick-fix fitness gadgets out there that target a certain body part — like abs — and claim to offer almost instant results.
 But many fitness pros agree that a better approach is to stick with the basics.
-Equip your workout space with a yoga mat, stability ball, and a set of weights — dumb bells, kettle bells or medicine balls — and you’ll have everything you need to start improving your flexibility, balance and strength.
+Equip your workout space with a yoga mat, stability ball, and a set of weights.
+You’ll have everything you need to start improving your flexibility, balance and strength.
 You can always add additional equipment as your fitness goals evolve.

 Test Drive Fitness Equipment

 The right piece of fitness equipment can be key in helping you reach your goals.
-But the wrong one can end up taking up space, collecting dust and acting as a continual reminder of the money you wasted on it.
-Do some research and find a few pieces of equipment you’re interested in.
-Then, see if any friends or family members have them so you can try them out.
+But the wrong one can end up taking up space and collecting dust.
+Do some research and find a few pieces of equipment you want to try.
+Then, see if any friends or family members have them so you can test them out.
 If you can’t find anyone who has what you’re looking to try, look into short-term rentals to try them in your home.

-When you choose which fitness equipment you want, see if you can buy it used rather than making the investment in purchasing it new.
+When you choose which fitness equipment you want, see if you can buy it used rather than purchasing it new.
 Many people buy equipment with good intentions but use it very little and end up selling it for far less than the original price.

 See What’s Free

 If you need a little help getting motivated (who doesn’t?) there are plenty of free workout videos available on YouTube and Hulu.
-There are also hundreds of free fitness related apps for your smart phone that can help you stay on track and create your home gym on a budget.
+There are also hundreds of free fitness apps help you create your home gym on a budget.